gzachariadis/Python.Challenges/README.md

 ##### Objective

-You are given a number and have to make it negative.
+- Given a number, write a function to make it negative.

 ##### Constraints